I. Purpose

 - Academic Expectations

-- Montessori schools provide an interdisciplinary, discovery-based approach to learning presented sequentially over the years a child spends in the program.
+- Montessori schools provide an interdisciplinary discovery based approach to learning presented sequentially over the years a child spends in the program.
 Parents must sign an agreement to adhere to the expectations of the program once accepted and each year enrolled in the program (see Attachment A).
-Children are placed in multi-aged classrooms (Primary Level – ages 3-5; Lower Elementary School – Grades 1-3; and Upper Elementary School – Grades 4-5).
+Children are placed in multiage classrooms (Primary Level - ages 3-5; Lower Elementary School - Grades 1-3; and Upper Elementary School - Grades 4-5).

-- Three (3) to five (5) year olds are guided in developing coordination, concentration, a sense of order, and independence.
-Six (6) to nine (9), and nine (9) to 12 year olds learn through interdisciplinary and hands-on learning activities.
+- Three to five year olds are guided in developing coordination, concentration, a sense of order, and independence.
+Six to nine, and nine to twelve year olds learn through interdisciplinary and hands-on learning activities.
 Middle school students are offered experiences designed to help them delve into interconnections of ideas and events.

-- Primary Level (ages three (3), four (4), and five (5) years old) students do not receive report cards.
+- Primary Level (ages 3, 4, and 5 years old) do not receive report cards.
 Their academic progress is provided by the teacher using classroom observations and the information gathered is shared in confidential parent/teacher conferences, twice a year.

-- ) PR = Proficient – the child can demonstrate indicators independently 90 – 100%
+- PR = Proficient – child can demonstrate indicator independently 90 –100%

-- ) IP = In Process – the child can reliably demonstrate indicators 80 – 89%
+- IP = In Process – child can reliably demonstrate indicator 80 – 89%

-- ) EM = Emerging – the child demonstrates indicator with assistance 70 – 79%
+- EM = Emerging – child demonstrates indicator with assistance 70 – 79%

-- ) ND = Needs Development – the child does not demonstrate indicators 50 – 69%
+- ND = Needs Development – child does not demonstrate indicator 50 –69%

-- ) ABL = Above Grade Level – the child can demonstrate indicators independently
+- ABL = Above Grade Level – child can demonstrate indicator independently

-- ) OGL = On Grade Level – the child can demonstrate indicators; may sometimes need guidance
+- OGL = On Grade Level – child can demonstrate indicator; may sometimes need guidance

-- ) BGL = Below Grade Level – the child has difficulty demonstrating indicators with assistance
+- BGL = Below Grade Level – child has difficulty demonstrating indicators with assistance

-- ) EM = Emerging – the child is just beginning to learn the new indicator of study
+- EM = Emerging – child is just beginning to learn the new indicator of study

-- ) IP = In Process – the child is reliably demonstrating indicator
+- IP = In Process – child is reliably demonstrating indicator

-- ) ND = Needs Development – the child does not have a grasp on indicators taught with or without assistance
+- ND = Needs Development – child does not have a grasp on indicators taught with or without assistance

-- ) PR = Proficient – the child can demonstrate indicators independently; from time to time may need assistance
+- PR = Proficient – child can demonstrate indicator independently; from time to time may need assistance

 - Montessori middle school students in Grades 6-8 use the same grading scale as listed in Administrative Procedure 5121.2.
 Those students who fail to attain a “C”: average, 70% or 2.0 or better in one or more of the core academic courses, in any marking period, will be given academic support.